venkatsvpr/wireguard_benchmarks/README.md

 While TCP,
 - Without wireguard, we were able to acheive a bit-rate of ~12 Gbps
-- With Wireguard - the bit-rate was 2 to 2.62 Gbps
+- With Wireguard - the bit-rate was 2 to 2.62 Gbps (1 to 100 parallel connections)

 With UDP traffic
 - Without wireguard, With different levels of parallelism was able to lcock 1Mbps, 10Mbps, 50Mbps and 105 Mbps